renekreijveld/macOS_PHP_local_development/install.md

 ## Requirements

-- M1/M2/M3/M4 Mac running macOS Sequoia (tested on macOS Sequoia 15.3.1).
+- macOS Big Sur / Monterey / Ventura / Sonoma / Sequoia (tested on macOS Sequoia 15.3.1).
 - This installation assumes you are running the Zsh shell in your terminal.

 ## User resources